muesli/gominatim/README.md

 ## Geocoding?
 WTF?

 If you want to determine the coordinates of a certain location by only having its name, you can do this via a geocoding service.
-If you want to do this in go, you probably want to use gominatim to do it.
+If you want to do this in Go, you probably want to use gominatim to do it.

 ## License